sensibleswap/interface-doc/swap_interface_en.md

 > * requestIndex: returned in ```/reqswapargs```.
 > * bsvRawTx: The raw transaction for transfering bsv to bsvAddress.
 > * bsvOutputIndex: The outputIndex of transaction for bsv transfering.
+> * amountCheck1RawTx: the unlockFromContract tx used in token1 transfering.
+It is needed when token1 is not bsv.
+> * token1RawTx: The raw transaction for transfering token1 to tokenAddress.
+It is needed when token1 is not bsv.
+> * token1OutputIndex: the outputIndex of transation for token1 transfering.
+It is needed when token1 is not bsv.

-**Note: the bsv transfer amount should be the sum of txFee and bsv amount you want to swap**
+**Note: when token1 is bsv, the bsv transfer amount should be the sum of txFee and bsv amount you want to swap**

 **Note2: Do not broadcast rawTx, compress data and set header like addliq**